CxELabs/M365HOL/instructions.md

 	>
 	> !IMAGE[6v6duzbd.jpg](\Media\6v6duzbd.jpg)

-1. [] Switch over to @lab.VirtualMachine(Client01).SelectLink or @lab.VirtualMachine(Client02).SelectLink and log in with the password +++@lab.VirtualMachine(Client01).Password+++.
+1. [] Switch over to @lab.VirtualMachine(Client01).SelectLink or @lab.VirtualMachine(Client02).SelectLink, log in using the password +++@lab.VirtualMachine(Client01).Password+++ and open Outlook.

-2. [] Open Outlook, run through setup, and review the email in Adam Smith or Alice Anderson’s Outlook.
+2. [] Run through setup, and review the email in Adam Smith or Alice Anderson’s Outlook.
 You will notice that the email is automatically shown in Outlook natively.

 	!IMAGE[0xby56qt.jpg](\Media\0xby56qt.jpg)